 Skip to Content

 State and federal drug laws prohibit the possession, manufacture, and sale of controlled substances, including but not limited to marijuana, methamphetamine, ecstasy, cocaine, and heroin.
 When facing drug-related charges, whether it’s possession, distribution, or trafficking, the consequences can be life-altering.
 However, navigating criminal drug law without help is complex and nuanced.
 Without proper legal representation, your life can be dramatically impacted, and your voice can go unheard.
-Fortunately, at Jay Perez Law, we understand the complexities of every case and are committed to providing dedicated, knowledgeable, and conclusive defense to protect your rights.
-Our Columbus, Ohio, drug charge lawyers work tirelessly with clients to gather critical information pertinent to their case and provide vigorous representation in court, ensuring their rights matter.
+Fortunately, at Jay Perez Law, we understand the complexities of every case and are committed to providing a dedicated, knowledgeable, and conclusive defense to protect your rights.
+Our Columbus drug possession lawyers work diligently with clients to gather critical information pertinent to their case and provide vigorous representation in court, ensuring their rights are protected.

 At Jay Perez Law, we’ve helped with numerous types of drug-related cases, including the following: